cs121/ironwail/docs/render_backend_readiness_checklist.md

 # Render Backend Bring-Up Readiness Checklist

+Current baseline assumes `ref_gl` remains the only registered backend.

 This checklist is the Phase 3 baseline for bringing up a second renderer backend (stubbed or full) without pass-graph orchestration changes.

 ## 1) Registration + selection contract